110th Street (Manhattan): Transportation

 The New York Central Railroad's 110th Street station previously existed on Park Avenue, which now carries the Park Avenue main line of the Metro-North Railroad.
 The station opened in 1876 and closed in 1906.

 West 110th Street is the southern boundary of the area where boro cabs may be hailed by passengers.

 Notable people

 George Gershwin lived in 501 West 110th Street, on the northwest corner of 110th and Amsterdam, where he composed his seminal piece Rhapsody in Blue.
+He and his brother Ira lived there from 1924 to 1929.
 Arthur Miller lived in 45 West 110th Street as a child.